Logo

 Bruce Springsteen made his acting debut in the final episode of season three of Van Zandt's show Lilyhammer, which was named "Loose Ends" after a Bruce Springsteen song on the Tracks album.

-On September 23,2016, Chapter and Verse, a compilation from throughout Bruce Springsteen's career dating back to 1966, was released.
+Chapter and Verse, a compilation from throughout Bruce Springsteen's career dating back to 1966, was released in September 2016.

-On September 7,2016, at Citizens Bank Park in Philadelphia, Pennsylvania, Bruce Springsteen performed for 4 hours and 4 minutes.
+On September 7,2016, at Citizens Bank Park in Philadelphia, Pennsylvania, Bruce Springsteen performed for four hours and four minutes, his longest-ever show in the United States.

 Bruce Springsteen co-directed the film along with longtime collaborator Thom Zimny.